 Do not threaten the health or well-being of other participants, horses, volunteers or staff

 A potential participant is not a candidate for equine programming if conditions exist that contraindicate equestrian participation as determined by PATH or if a participant is unable to adhere to Breaking Free policies are set forth in this Student Handbook.
-A team consisting of a Breaking Free Intake Assess, the Program Director, the head Instructor and a professional adviser (i.e. physical therapist, occupational therapist, mental health professional, etc.) will make the final determination of acceptance and appropriateness for specific programs for any given participants.
+A team consisting of a Breaking Free Intake Assess, the Director, the Certified Instructor and a professional adviser (i.e. physical therapist, occupational therapist, mental health professional, etc.) will make the final determination of acceptance and appropriateness for specific programs for any given participants.
 Eligibility will be re-evaluated as necessary.

 Waiting List and Placement

 Upon completion of all required paperwork, and an intake assessment by PATH Int.
 Riding instructors, prospective participants will be added to the primary waiting list.
 It is the student’s responsibility to notify Breaking Free of any changes in contact information.
 Failure to do so may impact notification of lesson openings.

-For any of the programs listed below, please ask your Instructor or call the office for more information.
+For any of the programs listed please call the office for more information.